 The plastic medical tubing that can stabilize leg bones is currently in the development stage and is being considered as an option for the FDA’s pre-submission process.
 Regardless, the military is eager for this type of device to be developed to assist in the healing of soldiers in field hospitals.

-For more information on the many uses of extruded plastic materials, call Extrudex today!
+For more information on the many uses of extruded plastic materials, take a moment and call Extrudex today!
 Our expert engineers are available to speak with you about the requirements for your next plastic extrusion project.
-Call now!